 Track project metrics – Teamhood gathers and analyzes your project to provide you with metrics reports and insights on how to improve your project.
 Quickly check the overall status in the Dashboard or navigate to the actionable Agile metrics for insights and suggestions.
 You will be able to see how has your team performed over time and identify the longest times it takes for them to complete tasks.
 This will lead to easier timeline estimations and easier problem identification.
 Lastly, Teamhood will give you suggestions on which tasks should be completed first according to the time they have already spent in progress and their due dates.

 Curious to learn more?
-Download Teamhood for a free 14 day trial and try out the possibilities for yourself.
+Register for a Free Teamhood account and feel the possibilities for yourself.